Bitter Melon

 Bitter Melon has a distinctly bitter taste, which is where it gets its name.
 In traditional medicine systems, this bitterness was considered a sign of its medicinal power.
 Many cultures have developed cooking techniques to balance the bitterness, including salting, blanching, or pairing with strong flavours.
 In supplement form, the taste is typically not a factor as it is taken in capsules.

-Yes, Bitter Melon may interact with diabetes medications including insulin and oral hypoglycaemic drugs, as it also works to support healthy blood sugar levels.
+Yes, Bitter Melon may interact with diabetes medications including insulin and oral glucose-lowering drugs, as Bitter Melon is studied for its role in glucose metabolism, which works to support healthy blood sugar levels.
 Taking them together could potentially lead to blood sugar dropping too low.
 It may also interact with other medications metabolised by the liver.
 Always consult your healthcare provider before combining Bitter Melon with any prescription medication.

 Clinical studies on Bitter Melon have typically observed effects over periods of 4 to 12 weeks of consistent daily use.
 Individual experiences may vary depending on factors such as overall diet, lifestyle, and the specific preparation used.
 For best results, consistent daily use as part of a healthy lifestyle is recommended.
 Always follow the directions on the product label.